drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 While we want to "emphasize the positive", we feel some responsibility to comment on one thing.
 It is certainly true, and easy to see, that the sorts of behaviors described above, some involving attenuation as a function of line width or steepness, some involving charge redistribution, and etc, are not amenable to a simple correction applied one pixel at a time.
-Moreoever, finding a general solution to this (think of the inverse problem for example) would be quite challenging.
+If the situation were only that sharp peaks were being attentuated by an inappropriate low pass filter, then there is a mathematical inverse and the data might be correctable.
-Meanwhile readers are advised to be wary of terms like "corrected linearity".
+But behaviors related to large dV/dt, inadequately driven gates or too fast a readout are another matter and not easily inverted to recover the "true" signal.
-The far easier and perhaps the only correct approach, is to design the hardware to provide the required linearity.
+It is far easier, and we feel more likely to yield reproducible results that you can rely on, to work with hardware that is designed at the outset to provide the required linearity.

 In the following we will show you that the present instrument, based on the TCD1304DG, is in fact pretty linear, and can be used to produce reproducible results.
-This shows that the sensor itself is linear, and that achieving end to end linearity is a matter of circuit design and firmware.
+That we are able to achieve linear results, demonstrates that the sensor itself is linear, and that achieving end to end linearity is a matter of good circuit design and firmware.

 The present sensor device as noted, is based on the TCD1304DG.
 The firmware includes a header only library that leverages the FlexPWM of the NXP iMXRT1062 crossover MCU to drive the gates in a reliable controlled way.
 And the 600MHz ARM7 MCU with 480MHz USB as implemented in the Teensy 4, is able to support frame rates to 100fps for the 3,694 pixel frames produced by the TCD1304DG.